The Eternal City isn't just a throwaway title. Rome's nickname was coined 3,000 years ago, a testament to its genuinely universal appeal.

-Rome is so packed with bucket-list must-sees, from the Sistine Chapel to the Colosseum, it can be easy to forget that anyone actually lives and works in this special place.
+Rome is packed with bucket-list must-sees, from the Sistine Chapel to the Colosseum, it can be easy to forget that anyone actually lives and works in this impressive place.
 But they do, and you’ll find one of Europe’s busiest business districts here in Italy’s capital, alongside more pasta than you can wave a fork at.
-When you fly from London City Airport to Rome, you'll be landing at Rome Fiumicino (FCO), aka Leonardo Da Vinci Airport.
+When you fly to Rome from London City Airport, you'll be landing at Rome Fiumicino (FCO), aka Leonardo Da Vinci Airport.
 As the hub for major airlines, it's the bigger of Rome's two main airports (the other being Ciampino), and is ideally placed for getting into the city, whether you're travelling for business or leisure.
 Here's everything you need to know about the route.

 Flying from London City Airport to Rome: Q&A

 Take a look at some of our answers to the most common questions about flights from London City Airport to Rome and start planning your journey to one of Europe’s most famous cities.

 How long is the flight from London to Rome?